Vorticode/LiteElement/readme.md

 Features:

-- No custom build steps and zero dependencies, not even Node..
+- No custom build steps and zero dependencies, not even Node.
 Just include LiteElement.js or LiteElement.min.js.
+- Uses standard, native html and JavaScript.
+No need to learn another template or markup language.
     - Doesn't take over your whole project.
 Place it within standard DOM nodes only where you need it.
-- Uses standard, native html and JavaScript.
-No need to learn another template or markup language.
-- Use all standard DOM operations such as `append()`, `remove()` and `childNodes` to view and manipulate child nodes.
+    - Use built-in DOM operations such as `append()`, `remove()` and `childNodes` to view and manipulate child nodes.
 - Can use shadow DOM, events, and slots.
 - MIT license.
 Free for commercial use.